ST. JOHNSBURY, VERMONT

 Picture

-For those interested in pedal power, St. J has a lot to offer.
-In addition to the LVRT, our Recreation listings offer in-town gravel and mountain bike routes, locally-based bike guides if you'd like someone to show you around, and bike and e-bike rental & repair services.
+But, there's more than just the LVRT in St. J for those interested in pedal power.
+Our Recreation listings offer in-town gravel and mountain bike routes, locally-based bike guides if you'd like someone to show you around, and bike and e-bike rental & repair services.

 Picture

 Every Saturday morning from May through October, the St. Johnsbury Farmer’s Market sets up downtown from 9am - 1pm.
 It’s a local party each week, with live music, organic produce from area farms, crafts, and prepared foods.
-Try Genuine Jamaican for an authentic jerk kick, or Maria's Kusina for Filipino cuisine for a snack, or lunch to-go.
+For a snack or lunch to go, try Genuine Jamaican for an authentic jerk kick, Maria's Kusina for Filipino cuisine, or Mami's Latin Kitchen for Cuban and Puerto Rican-fare.

 Picture